Mr-MeerMoazzam/Access-Onedrive-Data-using-MS-Graph-API/Azure Application Setup/README.md

 6. Search for "API Permissions".

-7. CLick on "Add Permission" Button and Select "Microsoft Graph".
+7. Click on "Add Permission" Button.

+8. Select "Microsoft Graph"

-8. Choose "Delegated permissions" and navigate to "Files".
-Check all the permissions that are required for your case, such as `Files.ReadWrite.All` and `Files.ReadWrite`.
+9. Choose "Delegated permissions" and navigate to "Files".

-9. Navigate "Files" and check all the permissions that are required for your case as for accessing purposes Files.ReadWrite.All and Files.ReadWrite are checked.
+10. check all the permissions that are required for your case as for accessing purposes Files.ReadWrite.All and Files.ReadWrite are checked.

+11. Search for "Authentication".

-10. Enable the Access token in the Authentication tab to ignite your application with the power of authentication.
+12. Enable the Access token in the Authentication tab to ignite your application with the power of authentication.
 Click "Save" to apply the changes.